 The “Cyanometer” is a new “nonument” from the nonument series.
 Nonuments are a series of Baraga’s futuristic, sci-fi and utopian installations and objects in public spaces.
 The first Cyanometer stands at Slovenska road, which is the central road in Ljubljana – the Green capital of Europe.

-The installation is a part of the WRO Biennale 2017 DRAFT SYSTEMS and will be presented for the whole year till May 2018.
+The installation was a part of the WRO Biennale 2017 DRAFT SYSTEMS program.
 Baraga is the laureate of The Critics and Editors of Art Magazines Award for this installation.

 More information: HERE

 Martin Bricelj Baraga (SI), artist and curator.
 His interactive works and audiovisual performances explore the relation between man and machine, social aspects of contemporary popular culture, future monumentalism and political dimensions of mediated realities of today.
 His works are usually large-scale installations in public spaces and unusual architectural contexts.
 He often uses light and sound as means for creating an atmosphere that challenges our perceptions.
 His works are questioning symbols and myths as a series of time and space-based experiments.
 He has collaborated with acclaimed sound artists, such as Olaf Bender, Plaid, Vector Lovers, etc. He has exhibited in many galleries and spaces worldwide, among others at ICA in London, Sonar in Barcelona, Columbia University in New York, FACT Liverpool, Kinetica ArtFair, Centro cultural Recoleta in Buenos Aires, Kunsthaus Graz, Kaapelithas in Helsinki, Museums Quartier in Vienna, GLOW in Eindhoven.
 His works have been reviewed and published by the Wired, boingboing.net, Pecha Kucha, the New York Art magazine, Harper Collins, El Pais, Actar, Mladina and others.